scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This separation of control and data plane prevents the control plane from cutting off an existing communication.

-- *Authenticated control messages.* BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
-This opens up a multitude of attack opportunities.
+- *Authenticated control messages.*
-SCION control-plane messages, instead, are all authenticated, avoiding pitfalls that could possibly prevent deployment, as discussed in {{RFC9049}}.
+SCION control-plane messages are by default all authenticated, avoiding pitfalls that could possibly prevent deployment, as discussed in {{RFC9049}}.
 In addition, currently the Internet Control Message Protocol (ICMP) lacks authentication support, see {{RFC4443}} and {{RFC0791}}.
 Unauthenticated ICMP messages can potentially be used to affect or even prevent traffic forwarding.
 SCION therefore provides the SCION Control Message Protocol (SCMP), which is analogous to ICMP.
 It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network layer problems.
 SCMP is the first control message protocol that supports the authentication of network control messages.